Anchal Thapa(Liverpool School of Tropical Medicine)

 Rachel founded two IRD field offices in Kwa-Zulu Natal, South Africa, managing all aspects of the implementation and evaluation of a mHealth deployment.
 The mHealth app is now being scaled up in 10 countries in Southern Africa via a regional initiative of the Global Fund.
 She also led a pilot project providing community-based support for patients initiated on new TB drugs (bedaquiline & delamanid) at the provincial TB hospital in Durban which has now been scaled-up through UNITAID’s END -TB project.

-Raghu Dhital is a Programme manager for IMPACT TB in Nepal.
-He has worked at Birat-Nepal Medical Trust, Nepal as a Program Manager since July 2014.
-His main responsibilities are to develop policies, strategies, plans and activities for the TB control program, to establish good coordination and collaboration with government authorities, District Health Offices, NGO partners and advocates and to facilitate the successful implementation of Tuberculosis Control Program.
+Raghu Dhital is the Executive Director of BNMT.
+He has been involved with Birat Nepal Medical Trust, Nepal since July 2014.
+His main responsibilities are to oversee the overall activities of BNMT; develop strategies, plans and activities for the all the programs of BNMT; establish good coordination and collaboration with government authorities, District Health Offices, NGO partners and advocates and facilitate the successful implementation of Tuberculosis Control Program.

-Similarly, Raghu worked in Britain Nepal Medical Trust as a TB REACH Project Manager from February 2012 to June 2014 and has successfully implemented TB REACH WAVE- 2 project in Nepal.
+Before taking this role, Raghu served as the Deputy director of BNMT.
+He previously worked as Project Manager for IMPACT TB phase I from 2017-2019.
+He was involved in Britain Nepal Medical Trust as a TB REACH Project Manager from February 2012 to June 2014 and has successfully implemented TB REACH WAVE- 2 project in Nepal.
 He has also been involved in Active Case Finding through systematic mobilization of community health volunteers and initiated Microscopic Camp in hard to reach areas of Nepal.
 Raghu’s main interest is to replicate TB REACH Active Case Finding learning in hard to reach areas of Nepal.

-Suman Chandra Gurung is an Executive Director of BNMT Nepal.
+Suman Chandra Gurung is a Senior Technical Advisor at BNMT Nepal.
 He is a public health specialist with an MSc Development Management (International Health) from UK, PG Development Management from UK and Bachelor in Public Health, Certificate in General Medicine from TU, Institute of Medicine, Kathmandu, Nepal.
 He has over 19 years’ experience of health & development work in Nepal, Bangladesh, China and Tibet and employers include BNMT Nepal, IOM Nepal, NHSSP (DFID) Nepal, DHSP (DFID) Nepal, UNDP/UNV Bangladesh, Surmang Foundation Tibet/China, ADRA/Nepal, UMN CDHP Nepal, Save the Children Fund (UK) Nepal.

 Suman has had wide and extensive experience of project management, health systems strengthening, planning, monitoring, evaluation, facilitation skills, co-ordination, research and technical assistance to government & External Development Partners (EDPs).
 He has also been involved in developing guidelines, manuals, resource maps, MoHP staffs job descriptions, proposal developments, curriculums, lesson plans and has trained health workers, volunteers and teachers.